 drink lots of fluids to avoid dehydration, such as water and squash – if you're well hydrated, your pee should be light yellow or clear

-give your baby breast or bottle feeds as usual if you or your baby are ill
+give your baby breast or bottle feeds as usual

 wash your hands with soap and water frequently